u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 But how much better could it be?

-Reflecting on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what would science look like if scientists worked in public - outside of the silos of their labs and organizations?
+Reflecting on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what would science look like if scientists worked in public - outside of the silos of their labs and organizations, and without the confines of Powerpoints, PDFs, and Lab Notebooks?

 In what ways could scientists share knowledge faster to drive collaboration and innovation without sacrificing credit, and instead gain proper recognition for their own ideas and contributions?

+And what are the transformative implications of such a public, fluid system of science?

 ### The Cathedral of Science